 Memorial Pays Tribute to Dublin’s Fallen Heroes

 An eternal flame will forever burn brightly in Dublin as a reminder of and dedication to the men and women who pay the ultimate sacrifice serving our country.
-The flame is part of a memorial, to be dedicated at Dublin Cemetery May 27, honoring veterans killed in action while serving active duty to our country.
+The flame is part of a memorial that was dedicated at the Dublin Cemetery May 27, 2013, honoring veterans killed in action while serving active duty to our country

 “Each Memorial Day, the City of Dublin, like many other communities across the country, pauses to remember those brave soldiers who lost their lives serving our country,” Keenan said.
 “The memorial at the cemetery will provide a year-round reminder of their heroic efforts.”

 Hahn said the memorial pays tribute to all veterans who sacrificed their lives by listing their names and the year of their deaths.
 Military ranks and the names of wars or conflicts are not included.
 “This memorial is about the individual without any hierarchy,” Hahn said.
 “They paid the ultimate sacrifice.
 In death, all names are equal.”